Audio-Language Models for Audio-Centric Tasks: A Systematic Survey

 Instruction tuning is another one of the current mainstream methods, which aims to provide multiple audio tasks with unified instance construction formats using natural language.
 This allows a single model to handle multiple tasks without explicit fine-tuning on specific tasks but by enhancing its instruction-following capability \cite{liu2024instructiontuning}.
 SpeechGPT \cite{zhang2023speechgpt} incorporates discrete speech representations into a large language model framework, enabling intrinsic cross-modal conversational abilities.
 SpeechGPT is built upon SpeechInstruct, a pioneering large-scale cross-modal speech instruction dataset, and employs a sophisticated three-stage training strategy: modality-adaptation pre-training, cross-modal instruction fine-tuning, and chain-of-modality instruction fine-tuning.
 This approach allows SpeechGPT to perceive and generate multi-modal content effectively, demonstrating impressive capabilities in following cross-modal human instructions and showcasing the potential for handling multiple modalities within a single model.
 LLark \cite{gardner2023llark} and MusiLingo \cite{deng2024musilingo} are instruction-tuned multimodal model designed specifically for music tasks, from classification and regression to more complex captioning and reasoning challenges and has demonstrated impressive capabilities in zero-shot tasks.
-SALMONN \cite{tangsalmonn} conduct a three-stage cross-modal training method of pre-training, instruction tuning and an additional activation tuning stage proposed to resolve the issue of over-fitting to the speech recognition and audio captioning tasks in instruction tuning.
-SALMONN demonstrates impressive capabilities across zero-shot and downstream tasks in environmental sound, speech, and music, and introduce two novel tasks: audio-based storytelling and speech audio co-reasoning.
+SALMONN \cite{tangsalmonn} employs a three-stage training process: pre-training, instruction tuning, and an additional activation tuning stage designed to mitigate overfitting to speech recognition and audio captioning tasks.
+It demonstrates strong zero-shot and downstream performance across environmental sound, speech, and music, while introducing two novel tasks: audio-based storytelling and speech-audio co-reasoning.